The Dew Is Thick On The Grass

 The topic I will write about has its source in an intuitive “suggestion” or impulse of one form or another from somewhere.
 The source is not really a concern as my thoughts have already specified that whatever I get must have certain attributes.
 Choosing or conscious perception of the topic is a matter of being able to discern that thought as a vibration and then “knowing” that vibration (hence thought or topic) is the right one.
 There is no fixed definition of what the right piece is; it’s just a way of saying that the piece will be the one that I am able to write about and which is in the highest interests of All at the time I write it and for whomever will read it.
 What I do know is I do not consciously choose the topic.
 Sure, I keep a list of possible topics and banter around other ideas in my head without focusing on any one of them.
 I may even have some notions about what it should be; however, this does not make it the right topic.
 I have learned to trust that when the right topic comes along I know it.

 Of course it helps to be able to discern when your mind, with its relentless need to control, is editing what comes from within and to be able to see through and past it.
-And by editing I am referring to our minds do, which among other things is it blocks our intuitions from reaching conscious awareness.
+And by editing I am referring to what our minds do that among other things blocks intuitions from reaching our conscious awareness or "filters" them by "wrapping them in mental constructs" that obscure or distort them.
 The basis of this editing is the baggage we have accumulated over the course of our life.
 In an exercise to help improve our honesty I refer to this as the Rational Mind Editor (RME) (4).

 It might surprise you to know that most of the time the answer people are conscious of is at least the tenth most honest on the list or lower.
-The most people might notice of the edit process being some form of hesitation.
-We would have hundreds of thoughts during even a brief hesitate on.
+The most people might notice of the edit process being some form of hesitation and/or uncertainty.
+We have hundreds of thoughts during even a brief hesitation.
 Most of these thoughts happen too quickly to be perceptible.
 What we notice are those deemed acceptable by the programming of our rational mind.
 The act of examining our honesty gives a clear signal to our rational mind that we are losing our fear of the truth.
 This is the first step in changing the programming established by how we have reacted to our experiences.

-This is the problem with hearing our intuition; our minds get in the way.
-Those who can do this either have a natural gift or having developing the sensitivity through various means to be more “transparent” in the moment.
+This is the main problem with hearing our intuition; our minds get in the way.
+The is not having developed our sensitivity to and awareness of "subtle energies" primarily due to our external focus.
+Those who can do this either have a natural gift or having developing their sensitivity through various means, which allows them to be more “transparent” in the moment.
 Those with the gift do not have to train their minds though it can atrophy and like anyone else they need to avoid plugging up their minds with too much baggage.
-This dulls and modifies the impressions received and leads to a loss of sensitivity, misreading and misinterpretation.
+This dulls and distorts the impressions received with the result being loss of sensitivity, misreadings and misinterpretations.

 In general we want to reduce how much editing our RME does, this will put us more in tune with both the world around us and ourselves.
 In terms of perceiving intuitive thoughts or using our natural clairvoyance, it is important to silence the RME as much as possible so we are able to hear and translate the impressions we get.
 If we don’t do this the RME will interfere with the impressions.
 As mentioned, this applies to what is received be it from within or without.
 We can all learn to recognize when we get intuitive impressions from our telepathy or empathy for instance.
 I’ve spoken with many who were born with the ability to do this and who managed to maintain it as they grew up.
 Just about every one of them recognizes what is received a different way.